Don Rickles: Rise to fame

-1970s–1980s
+Mid-career

 In 1970, Rickles had a notable role as Crapgame in Kelly's Heroes, sharing the marquee poster with co-stars Clint Eastwood, Telly Savalas, Donald Sutherland, and Carroll O'Connor.
 In 1972, he starred in The Don Rickles Show (his second series with that title), which lasted for 13 episodes.
 He also starred in a series of television specials.
-In his memoirs, Rickles acknowledged a scripted sitcom was not well-suited to his ad lib style of performing, as he had earlier said that he never writes down his jokes.
+In his memoirs, Rickles acknowledged a scripted sitcom was not well-suited to his ad lib style of performing; he had earlier said that he never wrote down his jokes.

 Starting in 1973, he became a popular dais comedian appearing on The Dean Martin Celebrity Roast specials.
 In 1976–1978, he starred in C.P.O.
 Sharkey, which lasted two seasons.
-The series is remembered for the cigarette box incident when Johnny Carson made an impromptu visit during a Tonight Show taping, to the adjacent TV studio, during an episode's taping feigning "incensed" ire that Rickles broke his wooden cigarette box, on the previous night's show, while Bob Newhart was guest hosting The Tonight Show.
+The series is remembered for the cigarette box incident when Johnny Carson made an impromptu visit during a Tonight Show taping to the adjacent TV studio during an episode's taping, feigning "incensed" ire that Rickles, an ex-smoker, broke Johnny Carson's wooden box, from 1967, on the previous night, while a guest on The Tonight Show, on which Bob Newhart was the guest host.
 The incident was often replayed in Tonight Show retrospectives and was considered a highlight of the 1970s era of the series.
+Rickles retorted that he would replace the box with an X-ray of Johnny Carson's lungs.

 Rickles occasionally appeared as a panelist on Hollywood Squares and was depicted in comic-book form by Jack Kirby during his work on the Superman's Pal Jimmy Olsen series (part of Jack Kirby's Fourth World).